Specification of the meta file formats

 Format of the location export

-The locations can be exported from one TagSpaces Pro installation and imported in another.
+PROThe locations can be exported from one TagSpaces Pro installation and imported in another.
 The format of the exported file is presented in this section.
-The example bellow specified one local and two location pointing object storages.
+The example below specifies one local location and two locations pointing to object storages.
 The second one is AWS S3 object storage, while the third one is pointing to MinIO server.

 {